 I picked up Miss Peregrine’s Home for Peculiar Children by Ransom Riggs last week after I read several good reviews and heard Tim Burton is making a movie based on it.
-The book took less than a week to read and I loved reading it.
+The book took less than a week to read and I loved reading it.!

-When tragedy strikes Jacob, he is motivated to visit the small island in Wales where his grandfather grew up during the war alongside other children.
+Miss Peregrine’s Home for Peculiar Children follows Jacob after tragedy strikes and he is motivated to visit the small island in Wales where his grandfather grew up during the war alongside other children.
 Once Jacob and his father arrive on the island, he immediately explores the abandoned children’s home.
 As he unravels the mysteries surrounding the home, he realizes his grandfather’s stories were true.

 $7.97 at Barnes & Noble